 \section{Introduction}

-{The topics we will deal with will gravitate around isoperimetric properties of Riemannian manifolds of dimension $3$ with nonnegative scalar curvature that are Asymptotically Flat in some suitable sense, usually endowed with a closed, minimal and outermost boundary.
+{We will discuss topics gravitating around isoperimetric properties of Riemannian manifolds of dimension $3$ with nonnegative scalar curvature that are asymptotically flat in some suitable sense, usually endowed with a closed, minimal and outermost boundary.
 With the latter adjective, we indicate that no other closed, minimal surface exists enclosing $\partial M$.
 We will occasionally refer to boundaries with these properties with the word \emph{horizon}, or \emph{horizon boundary}.

-One of the classical results in this class of manifold is the Riemannian Penrose Inequality.
-Leaving all the discussion and the details to the main body of the work, we just point out that Penrose inequalities read as bounds from above of the area of the minimal boundary of $(M, g)$ in terms of suitable global geometric invariants, which are interpreted as physical global \emph{masses}.
-In \cite{benatti_isoperimetricriemannianpenroseinequality_2022} we show an isoperimetric version of this inequality holding in a very large class of manifolds.
-We will review on such result focusing, focusing on its relation with the isoperimetric sets and on the techniques that led to its existence in this context \cite{carlotto_effectiveversionspositivemass_2016}.
+One of the classical results in this class of manifolds is the Riemannian Penrose inequality.
+Leaving all the discussion and the details to the main body of the work, we just point out that Penrose inequalities read as a bound from above of the area of the minimal boundary of $(M, g)$ in terms of suitable global geometric invariants, which are interpreted as physical ``global" \emph{masses}.
+In \cite{benatti_isoperimetricriemannianpenroseinequality_2022}, together with Mazzieri, we showed an isoperimetric version of the Riemannian Penrose inequality holding in a very large class of manifolds.
+We will review such result focusing on its relation with the isoperimetric sets and on the techniques that led to the proof of their existence for any volume in this context \cite{carlotto_effectiveversionspositivemass_2016}.
 We will also deal with the equivalence of various, apparently very different, notions of mass.
-Particular attention will be put in being as sharp as possible in the decay requirements for the asymptotically flat condition on manifolds considered.}
+Particular attention will be put in being as sharp as possible in the decay requirements for the asymptotically flat condition on the manifolds considered.}